Social and Behavioral Sciences Ph.D.

 • Recommend and apply community-engaged principles in research design

-• Propose and justify analytical approaches for answering public health research questions assessed using qualitative, quantitative, and mixed methods
+• Propose and justify analytical approaches for answering public health research questions using qualitative, quantitative, and mixed methods

 • Construct and critique theory-driven approaches for developing, implementing, and evaluating health promotion programs